 Pet therapy is the best way to boost mood amid the COVID-19 pandemic.
 It’s better than antidepressants and other prescription medications.
 When you feel bored, your dog will sit into your eyes and help you get out of that stressful situation.
 Research says that pets provide emotional support to deal with loneliness, which can trigger severe health issues.

-However, to receive complete emotional support from pets, make sure they are healthy amid COVID-19 pandemic.
+However, to receive complete emotional support from pets, make sure they are healthy amid the COVID-19 pandemic.
 So, you need to take care of their regular exercise, feeding routines, etc.

 Of the many problems created by the coronavirus outbreak, one is affecting the social life of people.
 Hanging out with friends, going out for a movie with family, birthday parties, shopping together…these are some of the activities that provide mental health benefits such as anxiety relief, reduced stress, etc. But, this time, these are not possible.

 So, what’s the solution to stay connected with your support network?
 Use online services.
-Do a Whatsapp call or do Facebook messenger chat to talk to your friends and colleagues.
+Do a Whatsapp call or do a Facebook messenger chat to talk to your friends and colleagues.
 When you learn a new recipe or read a book, do a quick internet call to share with your friends.
 This will make you happy.

 Additionally, it’s good to do comprehensive discussions related to dealing with common mental health issues.
 You can get help with strategies others are using to end excessive worrying and sleep problems.